 This controls the frequency that the heterodyne audio mode is tuned to.
 This setting is only applicable if you have heterodyne selected as either your playback or live audio mode.
-Typically this is adjusted on the fly using the Quick Menu and Scroll Wheel.
-However, you can also change the frequency in the audio settings menu.
-Press in the number window and a numeric keypad will appear.
-You can type in your desired frequency (kHz), alternatively you can press the up/down arrows to change the frequency in increments of 1 kHz.
-Press Done when finished.
+This can also be adjusted on the fly using the SCROLL WHEEL AND QUICK MENU.